The Big Broadcast: Plot

-Leslie reveals that he still has $900,000 and uses this money to buy the radio station, in order to help out Hornsby and Anita, whom he still loves.
+Leslie reveals that he still has $900,000 and uses this money to buy the radio station, in order to help out Crosby and Anita, whom he still loves.
 Leslie comes up with the idea of putting on a "big broadcast" of stars to pull the station out of debt.

-Mona returns on the scene and reinstates the wedding, which makes Hornsby quickly forget about his budding romance with Anita.
-Hornsby goes out with Mona hours before the big broadcast, threatening to ruin the show as he is the best-for-last performer.
+Mona returns on the scene and reinstates the wedding, which makes Crosby quickly forget about his budding romance with Anita.
+Crosby goes out with Mona hours before the big broadcast, threatening to ruin the show as he is the best-for-last performer.

-Leslie expresses that he is unconditionally supportive of Hornsby and Anita's relationship, which makes Anita cry.
-She admits to Leslie that she loves Hornsby because he reminds her of Leslie, particularly his voice.
+Leslie expresses that he is unconditionally supportive of Crosby and Anita's relationship, which makes Anita cry.
+She admits to Leslie that she loves Crosby because he reminds her of Leslie, particularly his voice.
 She asks Leslie for a kiss, and despite his confusion he obliges.

-Leslie then visits Mona's apartment hours after the show has started, only to find that Hornsby is lying on the sofa, apparently drunk.
-In actuality, Hornsby winks at Mona to indicate he is pretending to be intoxicated in order to skip the show and spend more time with her.
-Leslie continues to urge him to perform, while Mona seems to be incredibly furious at Hornsby's irresponsibility.
-Leslie leaves after reminding Hornsby that he is disappointing Anita.
-After he is gone, Mona demands to know who Anita is; when Hornsby refuses to tell her, she throws a vase and shatters it against the wall by Hornsby's head.
-Hornsby is shown turning around furiously and pulling up his sleeves.
+Leslie then visits Mona's apartment hours after the show has started, only to find that Crosby is lying on the sofa, apparently drunk.
+In actuality, Crosby winks at Mona to indicate he is pretending to be intoxicated in order to skip the show and spend more time with her.
+Leslie continues to urge him to perform, while Mona seems to be incredibly furious at Crosby's irresponsibility.
+Leslie leaves after reminding Crosby that he is disappointing Anita.
+After he is gone, Mona demands to know who Anita is; when Crosby refuses to tell her, she throws a vase and shatters it against the wall by Crosby's head.
+Crosby is shown turning around furiously and pulling up his sleeves.